 Get your kids involved in self-led learning while rebooting your homeschool.

-There are lots of great options for this, but video art courses, coding programs, and animation software are the kinds of learning opportunities we turn to when we need to add self-led learning to our mix.
+There are lots of great options for this, but video art courses, coding programs, and music appreciation lessons are the kinds of learning opportunities we turn to when we need to add self-led learning to our mix.

-You could also let your kids choose an online unit study and work through it during the reboot time.
+You could also let your kids choose an online book club and work through it during the reboot time.
 Or, visit your library and challenge your kids to choose books about topics that interest them.

 Regardless of what you choose, remember to not overdo it during this time.
 The goal here is to get your children excited about learning.
 If they’re excited about these new options, it will make your reboot process more productive and make it easier to determine your next steps.